 Venezuela interrupted its oil shipments since November 2025; Russia made its last shipment in October 2025; and Mexico suspended its supplies in January 2026.

-Between December 2025 and the end of April 2026, Cuba only received one fuel ship, while the Minister of Energy and Mines, Vicente de la O Levy, acknowledged that the country needs eight per month.
+Between December 2025 and the end of April 2026, Cuba received only one fuel ship, when the Minister of Energy and Mines, Vicente de la O Levy, acknowledged that the country needs eight ships per month.

-On April 16, Miguel Díaz-Canel admitted that Cuba "is absolutely lacking fuel for nearly everything," and on May 13 he described the situation of the National Electroenergetic System as "particularly tense", noting that Cuba stopped generating 1,100 MW due to a lack of fuel.
+On April 16, Miguel Díaz-Canel admitted that Cuba "absolutely lacks fuel for almost everything," and on May 13, he described the situation of the National Electroenergetic System as “particularly tense”, pointing out that Cuba stopped generating 1,100 MW due to a lack of fuel.

-Cuba produces internally between 30,500 and 40,000 barrels of oil daily, but consumes between 90,000 and 110,000, creating a gap that historically relied on imports, which have now nearly vanished.
-No domestic crude refining, no matter how promising it may be in the pilot phase, can bridge this gap in the short term.
+Cuba produces internally between 30,500 and 40,000 barrels of oil daily, but consumes between 90,000 and 110,000, a gap that has historically relied on imports that have now almost entirely disappeared, and that no domestic crude oil refining, however promising it may be in the pilot phase, can close in the short term.

 Filed under: